This article was updated January 2024.

 - Rotator Cuff Strains and Tears

-If you’re experiencing shoulder pain after a pickleball game, you should always get an expert opinion.
-Mild rotator cuff injuries like a strain can have similar symptoms to more serious conditions like tendonitis and even rotator cuff tears, so it’s difficult to know the full extent of your injury without getting it checked out by someone like a chiropractor.
+Mild rotator cuff injuries like strains can have similar symptoms to more serious conditions like tendonitis and rotator cuff tears, so it’s important to have even minor-seeming injuries examined by a medical professional.

 - “Pickleball Elbow”

-You’ve probably heard of tennis elbow, but now, more and more people are going to doctors and chiropractors with similar symptoms from playing pickleball.
-The scientific name is epicondylitis, and it most often occurs due to wear and tear from repeating the same motion over and over, such as swinging a pickleball paddle.
+You’ve probably heard of tennis elbow, but now, more and more people are going to doctors and chiropractors with the same symptoms from playing pickleball.

 - Pain at night

-- Pain when holding a paddle or moving your forearm
+- Pain that gets worse with certain movements, like holding a paddle or moving your forearm

 - Weakened grip